-The Bristal at Lake Success and The Bristal at York Avenue, The Bristal at Mount Sinai, and The Bristal at Bethpage are proud to be the first assisted living community in New York State to implement the Foresite Predictive Health and Fall Management system.

-Foresite is a cutting-edge platform that combines wireless sensors, artificial intelligence, deep machine learning, visual monitoring systems, and predictive analytics.
-These innovative systems and advanced technology are used to track resident health, help predict an elevated risk of falling, and provide immediate alerts should a fall ever occur.

-Update | The Bristal at Lake Success and The Bristal at York Avenue, The Bristal at Mount Sinai, and The Bristal at Bethpage are proud to be the first assisted living community in New York State to implement the Foresite Predictive Health and Fall Management system.
+The Bristal at Lake Success and The Bristal at York Avenue, The Bristal at Mount Sinai, and The Bristal at Bethpage are proud to be the first assisted living communities in New York State to implement the Foresite Predictive Health and Fall Management system.

 Foresite is a cutting-edge platform that combines wireless sensors, artificial intelligence, deep machine learning, visual monitoring systems, and predictive analytics.
 These innovative systems and advanced technology are used to track resident health, help predict an elevated risk of falling, and provide immediate alerts should a fall ever occur.